solonvavasis/drivehub/README.md

 # drivehub

-This is the thesis project for the WDD1014.1 Web Design and Development Diploma course.
+Thesis project for the WDD1014.1 Web Design and Development Diploma course at SAE Athens - Creative Media Institute.